-- Standby-loads, such as the automatic bilge pumps and the stereo memory, are not affected by the battery switch since they are wired directly to the battery (see the Wiring Diagrams section of this chapter for more details). - Turn the battery switch to the Off position whenever the boat will be unoccupied for long periods of time.
+- Standby-loads, such as the automatic bilge pumps and the stereo memory, are not affected by the battery switch since they are wired directly to the batteries. - Turn the battery switch to the Off position whenever your boat will be unoccupied for long periods of time.